 1. It is Packed with Pumpkin Spice and Fall flavors

-The waffle batter seasoned with pumpkin spice which has cinnamon, all spice, nutmeg and cloves all in one.
+The waffle batter seasoned with homemade pumpkin spice which has cinnamon, all spice, nutmeg and cloves all in one.
 What can get better than this fall flavors?

 2. It has the Best Texture